robcarver17/pysystemtrade/docs/backtesting.md

 The set of trading rules.
 A trading rule definition consists of a dict containing: a *function* identifying string, an optional list of *data* identifying strings, and *other_args* an optional dictionary containing named parameters to be passed to the function.
 This is the only method that can be used for YAML.

-There are numerous other ways to define trading rules using python code.
+There are numerous other ways to define trading rules using Python code.
 See ['Rules'](#stage-rules) for more detail.

 Note that *forecast_scalar* isn't strictly part of the trading rule definition, but if included here will be used instead of the separate
 'config.forecast_scalar' parameter (see the next section).